Connected health in Medical Mountains - the innovation and transfer partnership of Furtwangen University

 The joint projects between the University and SMEs deal with the R&D and innovation issues that concern regional SMEs, and further develop the cooperation between companies and the HFU research institutes.
 Current projects deal with the following areas: an automated test of cleanliness, memory shape materials, optimised stainless steel, an advanced toxicity text, torque control, a microfluidics platform and an endoscopic video module.

 - Project duration -

-- Field of Research Medical Technologies
+- Research theme Medical Technologies

 - Research Institutes Institute of Technical Medicine, Institute of Precision Medicine, Institute for Microsystems Technology, Institute of Materials Science and Engineering Tuttlingen, Institute of Precision Machining, Institute for Data Science, Cloud Computing & IT Security